 Equine Industry Vision Award

-This distinguished award is a unique opportunity to publicly recognize ingenuity, originality and effective innovation that exemplifies commitment, dedication and service to this industry.
+This distinguished award is a unique opportunity to publicly acknowledge ingenuity, originality, and effective innovation that exemplifies commitment, dedication, and service to this industry.

 AHP Equine Media Student Award

 The AHP Student Award has provided equine media students with opportunities to meet and network with leading media professionals, businesses and publications.
 It’s also developed an invaluable source of media talent for AHP members to employ over the last 25 years.

 High school seniors and undergraduate college students under the age of 25 are eligible to enter the AHP Equine Media Student Award.

 The AHP Equine Media NextGen Award is given annually in recognition of an up-and-coming professional who has made a significant impact in advancing equine media while upholding journalistic excellence, integrity, and trust in a competitive communications world.

 Nominees must be age 25-35, a working media professional and US or Canada resident.
 Nominees are not required to be AHP members, but they must be nominated by a current AHP member.

 2023 AHP Equine Media NextGen Award Winner

 In 2007, American Horse Publications created the AHP Champion Award which is presented to individuals who are instrumental in the development and growth of the association.